Oslo International Church Music Festival

 Norway's National Day

 Nationwide, 17 May.
 After being ruled by Denmark for 400 years, Norway acquired its own constitution in 1814 and joined in a loose union with Sweden, which lasted until 1905.
 Norway's Constitution Day is celebrated to this day with parades and festivities throughout the country.
 Colourful processions of children with their banners, flags and bands lead the way, while everywhere people wearing the traditional costume (bunad) cheer on.
 The highlight of celebrations is in the capital Oslo, where huge processions descent on Karl Johans Gate, Oslo main street, on their way to see the Royal Family wave to them from the palace balcony.
-2014 will see a lot of special events as the bicentenary of the Norwegian Constitution is celebrated.
 Read more about Norway's National Day.

 Norwegian Festival of Literature